alextaschuk/Literary-Quote-Clock/README.md

 [`make_images.py`](/make_images.py) is a modified version of elegantalchemist's [`quote_to_image.py`](https://github.com/elegantalchemist/literaryclock/blob/main/quote%20to%20image/quote_to_image.py) program.

 The program parses a CSV file and converts each line into a .bmp file.
-I decided to use [JohannesNE's CSV file](https://github.com/JohannesNE/literature-clock/blob/master/litclock_annotated.csv) instead of [elegantalchemist's](https://github.com/elegantalchemist/literaryclock/blob/main/quote%20to%20image/litclock_annotated_br2.csv); both files contain many of the same quotes, but JohannesNE's seems more refined and has more quotes overall.
+I am using [JohannesNE's CSV file](https://github.com/JohannesNE/literature-clock/blob/master/litclock_annotated.csv) (renamed to `quotes.csv) instead of [elegantalchemist's](https://github.com/elegantalchemist/literaryclock/blob/main/quote%20to%20image/litclock_annotated_br2.csv); both contain many of the same quotes, but JohannesNE's seems more refined and has more quotes overall.

 The biggest modification I made is to handle italic characters.
 JohannesNE's CSV file contains a few quotes that have italic characters (their project is a literary quote clock website that uses HTML which makes it a lot easier to handle italic text), and elegantalchemist's code doesn't have a way to detect and handle these characters.
 With CSS, you can easily change the `font-style` between normal, _italic_, and **bold**, but in my case a different font file is needed for italicized characters because font files can only contain one font style.
 My solution is to wrap italicized words in a '◻' character (White medium square, U+25FB) since each quote is written to the .bmp file word-by-word.
 Quotes that have the time part italicized are wrapped with a '◯' character (Large circle, U+25EF) since they'll need a font file that has bolded and italicized characters.
 For example, a quote might have looked like this in the CSV file: "There were only four words: _Tomorrow morning.
 2 o'clock_."
 With my changes, it looks like this: "There were only four words: ◻Tomorrow◻ ◻morning◻. ◯2◯ ◯o'clock◯."